kammitama5/kammitama5.github.io/_posts/2018-2-24-Saturday-February-24th.md

 - So I actually went to this workshop that was for people who were interested in racing (or general sailing).
 A lot of people just want to day-cruise and that sort of thing.
 Day-cruising (especially on long trips) is nice, but racing is more exciting.
-It also tends to draw the people more my age.
+It also tends to draw people more my age, too.

 - There were two boats that wanted me (that I've sailed on), and a third to which I was assigned, that I had also done some work on (but I had never sailed on).
   So I picked that one.
 It had the tiller and the girl who owned it liked to race.
-  Sounds good
+  Sounds good.

 ## Little did I know
 - I freaking LOVED it.
 It was *my* thing.
 It was so precise and so fast.
-She said that it would take her 3.5 hours to get to Catalina, which I've done on other boats in 6.5 hours!
+She said that it could take her 3.5 hours to get to Catalina, which I've done on other boats in 6.5 hours!
 It was clean and the tiller really gives you that feel of the boat with the wind.
 It leaves little margin for error.
+And it heels like a mofo!

 ## So some pics